folksable/.github/profile/README.md

 Every generation has a chance to either live with the tools and the ways of doing things that previous generations had built and pioneered or could reinvent for themselves.

-That's why, I'm building folksable to help our generation get stuff done in their style as they grew up in social apps sharing pictures with friends.
+That's why, I'm building folksable to help our generation get stuff done in our style as we grew up in social apps sharing pictures with friends.

-As much as criticism the younger generation gets for their "Goldfish Attention Spans" and being a "Snowflake", we are also a generation that wants to be healthier than before, we are more aware of the negatives of excessive technology use, and more self-aware about mental health, in one sentence we made it cool to be healthy again.
+As much as criticism the younger generation gets for the "Goldfish Attention Spans" and being a "Snowflake", we are also a generation that wants to be healthier than before, we are more aware of the negatives of excessive technology use, and more self-aware about mental health, in one sentence we made it cool to be healthy again.

 ### Open Source Experiments